fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 "%

 {% include alert.html class='warning' title='Yellow Boxes' text="
-These indicate something you should be aware of, but isn't anything you need to immediately do.
+These indicate something you should be aware of---usually an upcoming assignment or a longer reading---but isn't anything you need to immediately do.
 "%}

 {% include alert.html class='info' title='Blue boxes' text="
-These indicate something that will be useful to know, but isn't time sensitive.
+These indicate something that is important to know, but isn't time sensitive.
 "%}